gitmachtl/scripts/cardano/testnet/README.md

 :bulb: Make sure your 00_common.sh is having the correct setup for your system!

-> :construction: The Hardware-Wallet Section is in progress, examples using HardwareKeys to register your StakePool and how to migrate from the old CLI-Keys to Hardware-Keys offline will follow!
+> :construction: The Hardware-Wallet Section is in progress, an example how to migrate from the old CLI-Keys to Hardware-Keys offline will follow!

 **Understand the workflow in Offline-Mode:**